connectrpc/conformance/docs/testing_servers.md

   if an error was specified in the response definition then
-    if no responses have been sent yet build an Error object with the specified error
+    if no responses have been sent yet build an error with the specified error

       set the following into the error details
         * the received request